lnx66/agents-for-openbb/05-simple-copilot-openbb-citations/README.md

-# Simple Copilot with Remote Function Calling
+# Simple Copilot with Remote Function Calling and Citations

 This is an example agent, powered by OpenAI, that can perform question answering and remote function calling to the OpenBB Workspace to retrieve widget data.
-It also demonstrates "reasoning steps" to the front end as it is executing.
+It also demonstrates "reasoning steps" to the front end as it is executing, and **returns citations** to the front end.

 It does not support handling PDF files or images, but is able to process table widgets or text-based widgets.